About the Program

 SMD’s Annual Mary Bowerman Science and Research Colloquium

-In addition to research on and around the mountain by offering micro-grant awards, the goal of the MBSR program is to share valuable findings and management implications for Mount Diablo‚Äôs natural resources with the public.
+In addition to research on and around the mountain by offering small grant awards, the goal of the MBSR program is to share valuable findings and management implications for Mount Diablo‚Äôs natural resources with the public.

 To this end, every December Save Mount Diablo hosts an annual Mary Bowerman Science and Research Colloquium, in which grant recipients and other researchers working on the mountain present their findings.
 This event informs other scientists, researchers, and interested public attendees about ongoing projects and discoveries in the Diablo Range.